-Benefits Description You You pay Inpatient hospital (cont.)
-High Option Standard Option Other hospital services and supplies, such as: PPO: Nothing PPO: Nothing Delivery room, recovery, and other treatment rooms Non-PPO: \$300 per Non-PPO: 35% of the Prescribed drugs and medications admission copayment Plan allowance plus the Diagnostic laboratory tests and X-rays difference between the Plan allowance and the • Blood or blood plasma, if not donated or replaced allowance plus the difference between the billed amount (calendar Dressings and sterile tray services Plan allowance and the year deductible applies) Medical supplies and equipment, including oxygen billed amount for other hospital services Anesthetics, including nurse anesthetist services nospital services Take-home items • Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year deductible applies.)
+Benefits Description You pay Inpatient hospital (cont.)
+High Option Standard Option Other hospital services and supplies, such as: PPO: Nothing PPO: Nothing Delivery room, recovery, and other treatment rooms Non-PPO: \$300 per Non-PPO: 35% of the Prescribed drugs and medications admission copayment Plan allowance plus the Diagnostic laboratory tests and X-rays and 25% of the Plan difference between the Blood or blood plasma, if not donated or replaced Plan allowance and the billed amount (calendar Dressings and sterile tray services Plan allowance and the year deductible applies) Medical supplies and equipment, including oxygen billed amount for other Anesthetics, including nurse anesthetist services hospital services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year deductible applies.)
 Note: We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 Note: We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self and Family or Self Plus One enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
 Note: For facility care related to maternity, including care at birthing facilities, we will waive the per admission copayment and pay for covered services in full when you use PPO providers.
 Note: Maternity care expenses incurred by a Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
 The involved Plan member must execute our Reimbursement Agreement against any payment she may receive under a surrogacy contract or agreement.
 Expenses of the newborn child are not covered under this or any other benefit in a surrogate mother situation.
 Not covered: All charges All charges • Any part of a hospital admission that is not medically necessary (see Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting. • Any part of a hospital admission that is related to a non-covered surgery or procedure • Custodial care (see Section 10) • Non-covered facilities such as nursing homes or schools • Personal comfort items such as phone, television, barber services, guest meals and beds Private nursing care
+Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting.
+Any part of a hospital admission that is related to a non-covered surgery or procedure • Custodial care (see Section 10) • Long-term care (see Section 10) Non-covered facilities such as nursing homes or schools